romanr95/GUIDS/MASSA/MASSA_TESTNET.md

 ```
 ./massa-client
 ```
-Generation of a new wallet with all keys.
+Generate a new wallet with all keys.
 ```
 wallet_generate_secret_key
 ```
-Password entry.
+Enter password.
-Registering a wallet address for staking.
+Register a staking wallet address.
 ```
 wallet_info
 ```
-We look at the address of the wallet and add it to the command below.
+Look at the wallet address and add it to the command below.
 (Replace "YOUR_WALLET_ADDRESS" with your wallet address)
 ```
 node_start_staking YOUR_WALLET_ADDRESS
 ```
-Checking if the address is staked.
+Check if the address is staked.
 ```
 node_get_staking_addresses
 ```